sider/sider-docs/docs/tools/cplusplus/cppcheck.md

 ## Default Configuration for Cppcheck

 Sider provides our [recommended ruleset](https://github.com/sider/runners/blob/HEAD/images/cppcheck/sider_recommended_cppcheck.txt) for Cppcheck.
-This configuration is used when you do not have `sider.yml` in your repository or the option `suppressions-list` in the configuration.
+This configuration is used This configuration is used when the `suppressions-list` option is not specified in `sider.yml`.
 For more details, please visit [Recommended Ruleset](../../getting-started/recommended-rules.md).

 ## Configuration